Brand Health Metrics: Stay Ahead With These Expert Insights

 Purchase intent represents the probability of a consumer buying your product or service.
 To assess purchase intent, you can use survey data or analyze search data to determine the frequency of relevant keywords and phrases.
 A higher purchase intent signals a healthier brand, reflecting positive consumer perceptions and willingness to engage with your offerings.

-For example, if you are a shoe company, surveys can be used to measure consumer interest in buying your shoes.
+For example, surveys can measure consumer interest in buying your shoes if you are a shoe company.
 Alternatively, analyzing search data can reveal the frequency of people searching for “shoes” or “branded shoes.”
 Both methods provide insight into consumer purchase intent and give you an unfair advantage over your competitors in the market.

 Unprompted Brand Recall